Isabella Buscemi Shows Off Insane Curves In Tiny Metallic Pink Bikini

 “Beautiful bronze goddess,” a fourth admirer asserted.

-Isabella has taken to social media to show off her insane figure on numerous occasions, especially this summer.
+Isabella has taken to social media to show off her insane figure on numerous occasions this summer.
 On August 20, she stunned her followers once again after she rocked yet another skimpy bikini while in Quintana Roo, Mexico, as reported by The Inquisitr.
-That upload has received more than 47,000 likes, proving to be quite popular.
+That upload has received more than 47,000 likes so far, proving to be quite popular.